-Mushroom soup is one of my favorite soups, yet it’s one I’ve not made for ages because my husband was not crazy about mushrooms.
-So this lovely recipe languished in the archives, waiting to be reborn.
-Coming across the old scribbled recipe a few days ago, I decided to update it.
+Leek and mushroom soup is one of my favorites yet I’ve not made for ages because my husband was not crazy about mushrooms.
+This recipe languished in the archives, waiting to be reborn.
+Coming across the old scribbled recipe a few days ago I decided to update it.
 The new recipe came out even better than the original.
-And yes, I now have a new mushroom soup fan.
-I hope you will try this leek and mushroom soup recipe.

 Mushrooms lend an earthy, meaty taste and texture to soup.
 They are also beneficial, nutritionally speaking, supplying selenium, potassium, riboflavin, niacin, vitamins D, B3 and B2 plus other nutrients.
 Studies show that mushrooms offer anti-inflammatory and cancer-fighting properties.
 And all of the ingredients in this soup are immune system boosting.
 Bottom line – mushrooms are good for you!